ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 <!-- END OF HEADER - BEGIN SECTION CONTENT -->
 ```

 Notice how we are using the bloginfo function that we used in the linking to the stylesheet, except we are using it here with different parameters inside the function.
-Instead of saying “Blank WordPress Template” we can now say whatever we want, from the WordPress admin.
+Instead of saying "Blank WordPress Template" we can now say whatever we want, from the WordPress admin.
 We changed nothing here but the text in between the 'h1' and 'p' tags because all we wanted to make happen was to have WordPress dynamically generate that content for us, not make it display differently.

 #### Step 7.
 Save and Upload